minimo162/yakulingo/packaging/installer/share/README.txt

   3. Wait for setup to complete
   4. YakuLingo starts automatically on logon (resident mode) (it is also started immediately after setup completes)
-  5. Translate (result copied to clipboard)
+  5. Translate
-     - Text: select text in any app and press Ctrl+Alt+J
+     - Text: select text in any app and press Ctrl+Alt+J (result appears in the YakuLingo UI; copy the desired option)
-     - Files: select files in Explorer and press Ctrl+Alt+J, then paste (Ctrl+V) into a folder to save translated file(s)
+     - Files: select files in Explorer and press Ctrl+Alt+J (result appears in the YakuLingo UI; download the output file(s))
      - Files (context menu): right-click a supported file and choose "YakuLingoで翻訳" (Windows 11: under "Show more options" / classic context menu)
      - Office (optional): in Outlook/Word/Excel/PowerPoint, select text then Ribbon "YakuLingo" tab > "YakuLingoで翻訳"